strangerstudios/pmpro-woocommerce/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-woocommerce/issues

 == Changelog ==

 = 1.2.2 =
 * Added option to "Apply Member Discounts to WC Subscription Products?" to the PMPro Advanced Settings tab.
 * Fixed bug where membership discounts wouldn't be applied if no membership products were in the cart.
-* WooCommerce now mimics PMPro checkout, creating a custom level array instead of passing the ID
+* WooCommerce now mimics PMPro checkout, creating a custom level array instead of passing the ID.
+So if your level has an expiration number and period, it will be used when adding the level to the user checking out in WooCommerce... i.e. expiration dates "work" now.
+You can filter the level information using the pmprowoo_checkout_level filter.
 * Added pmprowoo_checkout_level filter to allow filtering the checkout level (to use PMPro expiration dates, etc. if Subscriptions addon is not installed)

 = 1.2.1 =